robertherdzik/RHPlaceholder/README.md

 TBC (add animation)

-... and then just bind up library with views which needs to be animated:
+... and then just bind up library with your views which needs to be animated:

 ```swift
 private func addPlaceholder() {